jundalisay/spblist/content/en/research/mohammad/quran/sura-007c.md

 139. “What these people are concerned with is perdition, and their deeds are based on falsehoods.”
-140. He said, “Shall I seek for you a god other than Allah, when He has favored you over all other people?”
+140. He said, “Shall I seek for you a god other than Enki, when He has favored you over all other people?”
 141. Remember how We saved you from Pharaoh’s people, who subjected you to the worst of sufferings—killing your sons and sparing your women.
 In that was a tremendous trial